Bekacru/better-fetch/README.md

 # Better Fetch

-Advanced fetch wrapper for typescript, supports zod schema validations, pre-defined routes, hooka, plugins and more.
+Advanced fetch library for typescript, supports zod schema validations, pre-defined routes, hooks, plugins and more.
 Works on the browser, node (version 18+), workers, deno and bun.

 # Documentation